ray-project/kuberay/docs/guidance/gcs-ft.md

 kind: RayCluster
 metadata:
   annotations:
-    ray.io/ha-enabled: "true" # <- add this annotation enable GCS HA ray.io/external-storage-namespace: "my-raycluster-storage-namespace" # <- optional, to specify the external storage namespace
+    ray.io/ft-enabled: "true" # <- add this annotation enable GCS FT ray.io/external-storage-namespace: "my-raycluster-storage-namespace" # <- optional, to specify the external storage namespace
 ...
 ```
 An example can be found at [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml)

-When annotation `ray.io/ha-enabled` is added with a `true` value, KubeRay will enable Ray GCS HA feature.
+When annotation `ray.io/ft-enabled` is added with a `true` value, KubeRay will enable Ray GCS FT feature.
 This feature
 contains several components:

 1. Newly created Ray cluster has `Readiness Probe` and `Liveness Probe` added to all the head/worker nodes.